rachel-jfc/Prediction_of_Vehicle_CO2_Emission_byR/README.md

 To compare the fuel consumption information of new and older models to find the most fuel-efficient vehicle that meets your everyday needs, use the fuel consumption ratings search tool at https://fcr-ccc.nrcan-rncan.gc.ca/en.

+## Model Evaluation

+- Adjusted R-squared: 0.9005
+- RMSE: 19.07
+- MAE: 14.13

+## Results

+- Luxury Viehichles tend to have lareger CO2 emission.
+- Vans and pickup trucks tend to have more CO2 emission compared to other vehicle classes.

+## Conclusion
+The predictive model was able to show accurate prediction based on significant variable selection.
+Variables such as make, model, class, cylinder, engine size, transmission and fuel type showed a strong relationship with CO2 emissions.
+The results can be effectively shared with consumers so that they can predict the CO2 emission of all the vehicles available for purchase within Canada and make an informed decision.